Best time to visit Iceland

 Cons: Blackout curtains are a must

-The same principles apply to both spring and fall in Iceland.
-You’ll be spared the extremes.
+A major characteristic of spring in Iceland is that you’ll likely be spared the extremes.
 This is a pro and a con of course since you’ll get moderate temperatures and moderate daylight.
-You might enjoy smaller crowds and less tourists as well as lots of available services.
-The biggest perk would be the fact that you can see the northern lights and drive around the island without many road closures that you might have to keep an eye out for in winter.
+You might enjoy smaller crowds and fewer tourists as well as lots of available services.
+The biggest perk would be the fact that you can still see the northern lights and drive around the island without too many storms and road closures that you might have to keep a closer eye on in winter.
+Spring also comes with Easter, Easter holidays and a few very Icelandic holidaysLink opens in a new tab like “the first day of summer” (the first Thursday after April 18) which traditionally does not resemble summer in any way, but the parade is good fun nonetheless.
+More parades are available on Labor Day, May 1, a very serious public holiday in most Scandinavian countries and Iceland is no exception.
+This is all to say that spring in Iceland has a celebratory feel in more ways than surviving the dark winter.
+Bring your best parade-game and join the celebrations.

 Pros: Smaller crowds and milder weather